of All NU Home Games

 Dyche Stadium: 163-198-10;

-Crowd: Click here for a look at Dyche Stadium attendance figures and sold out games.
+Crowd: Click here for a look at Dyche Stadium attendance records and a list of all sold out games.

 poles and played at night to avoid conflicting with the Cubs vs. Tigers